ArjunArasappan/fedSSL/README.md

 # This means that you can have 4 concurrent clients on each GPU
 # (assuming you have enough CPUs)
 python main.py --num_cpus=2 --num_gpus=0.25

+# Will assign 2xCPUs and 25% of the GPU's VRAM to each client
+python main.py --num_cpus=2 --num_gpus=0.25 --num_clients=5

 ## Run with Flower Next (preview)